 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), European Union (EU)

-Lead executing agency: Federal Ministry of Budget and National Planning, Federal Ministry of Power, Works & Housing
+Lead executing agency: Federal Ministry of Budget and National Planning, Federal Ministry of Power

 Overall term: 2017 to 2021

-The power sector in Nigeria is characterised by an inadequate and unreliable capacity for production, transmission and distribution, the use of expensive and ecologically harmful diesel generators, delays in implementing sector reforms and – until recently – very little projects developed directly by the private sector.
-Nigeria continues to suffer from a chronic shortage of electricity.
-With an estimated 190 million inhabitants, the country only has an installed electricity generation capacity of around 13,000 megawatts (MW); of which, only around 4,000 MW were available due to gas constraints, grid limitations and other technical issues in 2016.
-Around 55 per cent of the population; and up to 75 per cent in rural areas, have no access to grid-connected electricity.
-Additionally, unavailability of electricity hinders industrial production, and thus economic growth.
+Nigeria’s electricity supply is influenced by inadequate production, transmission and distribution capacity.
+Expensive and ecologically harmful diesel generators are widely used.
+The pace of reform is slow.
+Until recently, the private sector has developed only very few projects in the sector.
+Nigeria therefore continues to suffer from a shortage of electricity.
+With an estimated 190 million inhabitants, the country has an installed electricity generation capacity of around 13,700 megawatts (MW), of which only around 4,500 MW were available in 2018 due to gas supply bottlenecks, grid limitations and other technical issues.
+Around 55 per cent of the population, and as many as 75 per cent in rural areas, have no access to on-grid electricity.
+The lack of access to electricity is hindering industrial production and economic growth.

-Data Management & Electrification Planning: The programme aims at creating a robust interactive database for the energy sector in Nigeria.
-This includes on-grid, off-grid, and energy efficiency and will provide public actors with a basis for the planning and monitoring of sector strategies and serves, such as market intelligence for the private sector.
+- Data management and electrification planning: The programme aims to develop an interactive database for the energy market in Nigeria.
+This is to contain information about on-grid power, off-grid power and energy efficiency, and also to provide public actors with a basis for planning and monitoring strategies and services, for example providing market data for the private sector.